 - 7.1 The Council will consider any reasonable request for backdating a DHP award.
-However, these will be limited to the period in which the customer has been receiving Housing Benefit or Universal Credit. - 7.2 The Council will only consider backdating of awards to the beginning of the financial year when the application was made.
-This is because the budget is cash limited and any underspent in the previous financial year has to be returned to the DWP, therefore no funding exists for previous years. - 7.3 In the instance of applying for a damage deposit or rent in advance it is expected that Customers would need the money prior to taking up the tenancy, and where they have borrowed the money either from a friend or relative or from the Housing Department, a claim would be expected to be made within 8 weeks of moving to the premises.
+However, these will be limited to the period in which the customer has been entitled to Housing Benefit or Universal Credit. - 7.2 The Council will normally only consider backdating of awards to the beginning of the financial year when the application was made.
+Applications for periods beyond the current financial year will only be approved by the Benefit Manager in exceptional circumstances and only where the current budget and demand allows. - 7.3 In the instance of applying for a damage deposit or rent in advance it is expected that Customers would need the money prior to taking up the tenancy, and where they have borrowed the money either from a friend or relative or from the Housing Department for example, a claim would be expected to be made within 8 weeks of moving to the premises.